chiefnarx/Orininu_Streaming_Service/README.md

 🎶 **Orininu Streaming Service Database**

 This project focuses on creating, managing, and migrating the database for the Orininu Streaming Service.
-Starting with **PostgreSQL**, thet data model was designed and structured, generated synthetic data using **Python**, and later transitioned the system to **MongoDB Atlas** for better flexibility and scalability.
+Starting with **PostgreSQL**, the data model was designed and structured, generated synthetic data using **Python**, and later transitioned the system to **MongoDB Atlas** for better flexibility and scalability.

 The process also involved automating data synchronization using **Task Scheduler** to ensure PostgreSQL data remained up-to-date in MongoDB.